 Perfect weather for a deliciously smooth, creamy, warming hot chocolate, isn’t it?!
-Try this one with added spices for some extra zing to the cacao – nutmeg to help balance blood sugar levels, cardamon for antioxidant and anti-inflammatory properties, and cinnamon for antifungal and antibacterial properties to help fight tooth decay and bad breath.
+To celebrate World Chocolate Day, try this delicious hot chocolate recipe with added spices for some extra zing to the cacao – nutmeg to help balance blood sugar levels, cardamon for antioxidant and anti-inflammatory properties, and cinnamon for antifungal and antibacterial properties to help fight tooth decay and bad breath.
 As well as the sweetness of hazelnuts and the warming properties of ginger.

 Benefits of cacao

 - 40 times the antioxidants of blueberries

 - Made by crushing cacao beans and removing the fat or cacao butter, unprocessed and unsweetened dark cacao powder has been linked to numerous health benefits.

 - As one of the richest sources of polyphenols, unprocessed cacao is especially abundant in flavanols that have potent antioxidant and anti-inflammatory effects.